Tiny Island Productions: Metaverse

 In 2021, Tiny Island Productions signed an MOU with Huawei Technologies to develop a metaverse called Tiny Island Universe.
 Conceived as a virtual theme park with malls and socialization spaces, it will be created using Huawei's Cloud and AI development platforms.

 Awards

-Ben 10: Destroy All Aliens won the Best 3D Animated Program category at the Asian Television Awards 2012 as well as the Gold Award for Best Movie Campaign in the 2012 ProMax Awards.
-The award demonstrated the high level of animation talent on show in Asia and the talent available here, commented Sunny Saha from Turner International.
+Ben 10: Destroy All Aliens won the Best 3D Animated Program award at the Asian Television Awards 2012 and the Gold Award for Best Movie Campaign at the 2012 ProMax Awards.
+Sunny Saha of Turner International commended the high level of animation talents in Asia.

-Dream Defenders won the Best 3D Animation category at the Asia Image Apollo Awards 2013 as well as 2nd place for the Best Animation category at the 14th TBS Digicon 6 awards.
+Dream Defenders won the Best 3D Animation award at the Asia Image Apollo Awards 2013.

 Upcoming productions

-It is currently working with Shellhut Entertainment, the owners of Shelldon, to produce the stereoscopic 3D animated film which will be based on the TV series.
+Announced in 2012, Tiny Island Productions would work with Shellhut Entertainment to produce the stereoscopic 3D animated film of Shelldon.

-In 2017, Tiny Island Productions signed a 10 feature-film co-production deal with Shellhut Entertainment and Shanghai Media Group's WingsMedia.
-The first film, to be completed for theatrical release in 2020, will be partially based on the company's Dream Defenders series.
+The studio signed a 10 feature-film co-production deal in 2017 with Shellhut Entertainment and Shanghai Media Group's WingsMedia.
+The first film, to be completed for theatrical release in 2020, would be partially based on the company's Dream Defenders series.